aapigeosci/AAPIiGWebsite/content/whoWeAre/steeringCommittee.md

 ---
 title: Steering Committee
-summary: The leaders and organizers who make AAPIiG happen.
+summary: The leaders and organizers who make AAPIIG happen.
 menu:
   main:
     parent: Who We Are